Updates (October 2025 to December 2025)

 Traceable updates the data shown in the widgets according to the selected configurations.

-How are the Dashboards useful?
+How are the dashboards useful?

 By leveraging the customizable widgets and environment-specific views, you can focus on the dashboard's insights, investigate incidents, and make informed security decisions.
 You can also use these insights to enable or disable pre-defined policies and create custom policies according to your requirements.
 For more information, see Policies.